EVTKSU/ROB-Autonomous/README.md

 ### Kennesaw State University - Electric Vehicle Team

 This repository contains the source code for the ROB and MINI-ROB go-karts for competition in the Autonomous Karting Series.
+(this branch contains a bunch of UNTESTED examples for the oak-d cameras to learn about the depthai pipeline)
 <br>

 ## Table of Contents